ISSUES OF ROMA ACROSS A VARIETY OF CEU PRESS PUBLICATIONS

 “The map with the names of Roma settlements in Central, Southeastern, and Eastern Europe is not complete and comprehensive, because there are no exhaustive and accurate (or even approximate) statistics on the Roma and Roma settlements in the region.
 The selection of Roma settlements presented on the map aims at showing a whole range of various types of Roma settlements as attested in the region.”—Words in Space and TIme.

 “The map shows preselected Roma settlements in the following countries: Turkey (17 settlements), Greece (10), Albania (6), Bulgaria (18), Macedonia (3), Kosovo (3), Montenegro (6), Serbia (19), Bosnia and Herzegovina (5), Croatia (6), Slovenia (5), Hungary (5), Romania (12), Moldova (6), Slovakia (7), Czechia (7), Poland (6), Ukraine (7), Crimea (3), Belarus (5), Lithuania (4), Latvia (4), Estonia (2), and Russia (10).”

 “The names of the Roma settlements featured on the map are labelled with the forms used by their Roma inhabitants.”

 “The Velvet Revolution was a moment of unity.
 Czech Roma, the targets of virulent racism before and after also participated.
-One of them, who emigrated less than ten years later, added in retrospect: he did not know then that it would also be the last time.”—from The Legacy of Division
+One of them, who emigrated less than ten years later, added in retrospect: he did not know then that it would also be the last time.”—The Legacy of Division.